-The following table summarizes the Corporation's financial guarantees issued as of June 30, 2022 (in millions):
+The following table summarizes the Corporation's financial guarantees issued as of June 30, 2023 (in millions):

-Maximum po tential payo Carrying Less than 1 1 to 5 Greater than amount of Collateral/ Type of guarantee year years 5 years Total asset/(liability) recourse Financial guarantees 189 - - 189 a) Financial Guarantees
+Maximum po Maximum potential payout/notional years to maturity Less than 1 1 to 5 Greater than amount of Collateral/ Type of guarantee year years 5 years Total asset/(liability) recourse Financial guarantees 128 - - 128 - - a) Financial Guarantees

-The Corporation utilizes Pershing LLC (Pershing), an unaffiliated broker dealer, as its clearing agent for general securities brokerage transactions.
+The Corporation utilizes Pershing LLC (Pershing), an unaffiliated broker-dealer, as its clearing agent for general securities brokerage transactions.
 Pershing carries the cash and margin accounts for the Corporation's retail brokerage customers, within its Private Client businesses, on a fully disclosed basis.
 The Corporation is responsible for the initial and any subsequent margin requirement for any transaction in the event a customer of the Corporation were to fail to fulfill its obligation to Pershing.
 The Corporation is secured by assets in the customer's account.
 Accordingly, no contingent liability is carried on the consolidated statement of financial condition for these transactions.